snapshot-labs/snapshot-strategies/src/strategies/aavegotchi-agip-37-gltr-staked-lp/README.md

 ## Description

-This snapshot strategy enables voting power for the following assets staking in GLTR staking pools
+This snapshot strategy enables voting power for the following assets staked in GLTR staking pools

 - GHST-FUD LP
 - GHST-FOMO LP